 Shell’s catalyst company, CRI/Criterion, has spent around four years using dedicated facilities in Europe in full-time production to provide the thousands of tonnes of catalysts that were needed for the start of production at Pearl GTL.

-Combined, the total surface area of these catalysts will be equal to almost 18 times the size of the state of Qatar.
+Combined, the total surface area of these catalysts is equal to almost 18 times the size of the State of Qatar.
 On this scale, huge volumes of gas are exposed to the catalysts’ chemically treated surface, maximising the rate of chemical GTL-reactions.
 The vast surface area is the result of a catalyst’s many nano-sized inner channels, which create high porosity.

-The catalysts will accelerate a reaction that will convert synthesis gas (a mixture of hydrogen and carbon monoxide) into the hydrocarbon molecules that form GTL wax — the basis for the production of the finished GTL products.
+The catalysts accelerate a reaction that converts synthesis gas (a mixture of hydrogen and carbon monoxide) into the hydrocarbon molecules that form GTL wax — the basis for the production of finished GTL products.

 New cobalt catalyst

-“The more efficient the catalysts, the better the productivity of the project and the greater the financial return,” says Carl Mesters, Shell Chief Scientist Chemistry and Catalysis.
+“The more efficient the catalysts, the better the productivity of the project and the greater the financial return,” says Bob Scheffer, General Manager of Catalyst Solutions in Shell Projects & Technology.

 The catalysts are distributed throughout tens of thousands of tubes inside each 1,200-tonne reactor.
-They will be replaced every few years, one reactor at a time to minimise the impact on production.
+They are replaced every few years, one reactor at a time to minimise the impact on production.
 CRI/Criterion reclaims the cobalt inside used catalysts to make new catalysts.

 For Shell, the start-up of Pearl GTL was the culmination of more than three decades of research, the filing of around 3,500 GTL-related patents and the development of some of the world's most advanced cobalt synthesis catalysts.